AdobeDocs/experience-platform.en/help/edge/datastreams/data-enrichment/weather.md

 ### Schema configuration {#schema-configuration}

 You must add the weather field groups to your Experience Platform schema corresponding to the event dataset you are using in your datastream.
-There are three field groups available:
+There are five field groups available:

 * [!UICONTROL Forecasted Weather]
 * [!UICONTROL Current Weather]
+* [!UICONTROL Product Triggers]
+* [!UICONTROL Relative Triggers]
-* [!UICONTROL Weather Triggers]
+* [!UICONTROL Severe Weather Triggers]

 ## Access the weather data {#access-weather-data}